tessercat/daoistic-book/book.md

 they do what's expected.

-When the truly righteous do something and no one else wants to do it, when they threaten and force us, they've lost the way.
+When the truly righteous do something and no one goes along with it, when they threaten and denounce us, they've lost the way.

 They've lost the way